NannyML/nannyml/docs/deep_dive/data_chunks.rst

 .. image:: ../_static/deep_dive_data_chunks_stability_of_ROC_AUC.svg
     :width: 400pt

 When there are many chunks, it is easy to spot the noisy nature of fluctuations.
-However, if you have only few chunks in the *analysis* period, you may get confused.
-In order to minimize this risk we estimate a minimum chunk size for your data.
+However, with only few chunks it is difficult to tell whether the effect (the drop) is real.
+To minimize this risk, NannyML estimates a minimum chunk size for the monitored data.
 Since NannyML is performance-oriented, the minimum chunk size is estimated in order to keep variation of performance of your model low.
-Our definition of *low* is arbitrary for now:
+We define *low* by the rule of thumb in the following way:
- - For models with ROC AUC below 0.9 we want to have chunks for which standard deviation is lower than 0.01.
+ - For models with ROC AUC below 0.9 we want to have chunks for which standard deviation of ROC AUC on chunks is lower than 0.01.
  - For other models, standard deviation of performance on chunks should be below 0.02.

+Typical way to approach the task of finding minimum chunk size would be to iterate on the monitored data to find the smallest chunk size that meets the above requirements.
+This in some cases could be resource intensive, so instead NannyML uses simple model to quickly estimate that based on characteristics of the monitored data.
-For the sake of computation time we did not want to iterate on your data to get the chunk size that meets the requirement on dispersion level.
-We know, that sample variation of ROC AUC is mostly affected by the quality of the model and the class balance.
-We have ran experiments on synthetic data to quantify that.
-For each artificially created vector of ground truths and predicted probabilities we draw sample of constant size many times and measured the dispersion.
-We did that for different sample sizes.
-Then we choose only the experiments that fulfill our requirements on standard deviation value and fitted linear regression (after transforming to 3rd order polynomial).
-As a result we have a function of two arguments - ROC AUC score and class balance calculated on your *reference* data that returns suggested minimum chunk size.
-The output of that function is limited with hard floor of 500 observations per sample.
-See the plots of experiment results and fitted surface.
+Experiments have shown that variability of ROC AUC with respect to sample size is mostly affected by the quality of the monitored model (i.e. its performance) and the target distribution (class balance).
+In order to quantify the impact, a large number of synthetic data sets was created with different target distributions and models of different quality.
+For each artificially created vector of ground truths and predicted probabilities a sample of constant size was drawn many times and the standard deviation was calculated.
+Then, the experiments that met the requirements on standard deviation value were chosen and a model was fitted (see experiment results and fitted surface on the plot below).
+As a result, a function of two arguments - ROC AUC score and target distribution - was obtained.
+NannyML uses this function to calculate minimum chunk size based on the characteristics of monitored data.
+If any of the created chunks is smaller than the minimum estimated, a warning is raised.

 .. image:: ../_static/deep_dive_data_chunks_minimum_chunk_size.svg
     :width: 800pt